 Bid farewell to East Anglia and enjoy a scenic return to London as Dr. Miller relays stories of the man who inspired the free world, Sir Winston S. Churchill.
 At the Churchill War Rooms, explore the underground bunker that protected the staff and secrets at the heart of Britain’s government during the Second World War.
 See the Map Room where Churchill and his war cabinet directed the British war effort.
-After an included lunch at a splendid London pub frequented by members of Parliament, spend the afternoon at the recently renovated Imperial War Museum London, renowned for its exhibits on World War I, The Holocaust, the Air War, and the British Home Front during World War II.
-Explore London on your own this evening.
+After an included lunch at a splendid London pub frequented by members of Parliament, spend the afternoon at the recently renovated Imperial War Museum London, renowned for its exhibits on military conflicts since World War I. Explore London on your own this evening.

 Rubens at the Palace (B, L)

 The day begins with a visit to St. Clement Danes Church, the spiritual heart of the Royal Air Force.
 Destroyed by a German air raid in 1941, the RAF spearheaded the effort to rebuild the church, an artistic gem.
 Outside the building, are statues of Arthur "Bomber" Harris, head of the RAF’s Bomber Command, and Hugh Dowding, who directed the Battle of the Britain and air operations over Dunkirk.
 After an afternoon to explore London, reconvene in the evening for a dinner at the renowned RAF Club and a visit to the new Bomber Command Memorial, just across the street.